taosdata/TDengine/documentation/webdocs/markdowndocs/TAOS SQL.md

     SELECT COUNT([*|field_name]) FROM tb_name [WHERE clause]
     ```
     Function: return the number of rows.
-    Return Data Type: integer.
+    Return Data Type: `integer`.
     Applicable Data Types: all.
     Applied to: table/STable.
+    Note:

-    Note: 1) * can be used for all columns, as long as a column has non-NULL value, it will be counted; 2) If it is on a specific column, only rows with non-NULL value will be counted
+    1) `*` can be used for all columns, as long as a column has non-NULL values, it will be counted.

+    2) If it is on a specific column, only rows with non-NULL values will be counted

 - **AVG**